 I used Medium to write a post and found it quite a pleasant experience.
 Not sure the same will be true for any readers.
 Anyway, if you want to read a long post by me on the state of economics and how we teach it to undergrads, you’re free to click here.
-Or not.

 This article by Paul Mooney titled “Inside Third Level” has been the most-read article on the Irish Times website over the past day.

 As someone who works in an Irish university, I find it odd that an article with such a title can provide a description that is grossly at odds with even basic facts about how universities work.

 In attempting to explain to the public how academics work, Mooney starts by focusing on teaching hours, with a dismissive nod towards the fact that lectures need to be prepared.
 Then he declares “Aside from teaching, academics spend their time completing research.”

 A non-exhaustive list of items related to university work that Mr. Mooney has missed includes